 On Saturday, May 11, 2013, the Cleveland Clinic Lou Ruvo Center for Brain Health hosted An Afternoon of Music & Memories in collaboration with The Smith Center for the Performing Arts.
 Caregivers, family members and their loved ones with memory and movement disorders enjoyed an afternoon of old favorites performed by Lady "J" Huston and the Fireballs.
 This special program was made possible through a generous donation from the Donald W. Reynolds Foundation.
 Watch the program calendar for an announcement of the next live music performance.

 We rely on the support of our generous donors to sponsor special events.
-To find out how you can contribute, please contact Laura Fritz, Development Director at 702.331.7052 or email@example.com
+To find out how you can contribute, please contact our development office at 702.331.7052 or email@example.com